QCD at the amplitude level: Fock state interference in heavy quark electroproduction: Introduction

-In the present paper we will study the analogous effects due to the interference of QCD amplitudes for the leading Fock states of the proton producing heavy quarks.
-These Fock states are shown in Fig.~\ref{fig1}: (a) the $|uud+g\ra$ state describing the bound state of the three valence quarks in the proton and a nonperturbative gluon which produces a heavy quark pair with odd charge conjugation $C_Q |Q> = - |\bar Q>$ and (b) the $|uud+Q\bar Q\ra$ state describing the five-quark state, which is the bound state of the three valence quarks plus a non-perturbative intrinsic heavy quark-antiquark pair with both even and odd charge conjugation components.
+In particular, in the present paper we will study the analogous effects due to the interference of QCD amplitudes for the leading Fock states of the proton producing heavy quarks.
+These Fock states are shown in Fig.~\ref{fig1}: (a) the $|uud+g\ra$ Fock state describing the three valence quarks in the proton and a nonperturbative gluon which produces a heavy quark pair with odd charge conjugation $C_Q |Q> = - |\bar Q>$ and (b) the $|uud+Q\bar Q\ra$ state describing the five-quark state, which is the bound state of the three valence quarks plus a non-perturbative intrinsic heavy quark-antiquark pair with both even and odd charge conjugation components.
 The interference contributing to the $e^- + p \to e^- + Q + \bar Q + X$ reaction is given by the imaginary part of the diagram shown in Fig.~\ref{fig2}.
-The heavy quark pair electroproduction process has been considered before, in the hard scattering framework~\cite{Aivazis:1993kh}, but without taking into account the interference effects that have been included here.
+Our consideration is based on the factorization picture, which is valid at large $Q^2$.
+In comparison with Ref.~\cite{Brodsky:2022kef} we consider the interference the Fock states producing intrinsic and extrinsic heavy quark content in the nucleon.
+It leads to a novel asymmetry in QCD, which is similar to the QED case (as stressed in previous paragraph) and differed from asymmetry induced by intrinsic heavy quark content in the nucleon discussed in Refs.~\cite{Sufian:2020coz} and~\cite{Brodsky:2022kef}.